Data protection

 4. COLLECTION OF GENERAL DATA AND INFORMATION

-The MEYER INDUSTRY RESEARCH website collects a series of general data and information each time the website is accessed by a data subject or an automated system.
+The MEYER INDUSTRY RESEARCH website collects a range of general data and information each time a data subject or an automated system accesses the website.
 This general data and information is stored in the server's log files.
-Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites accessed via an accessing system on our website, (5) the date and time of access to the website, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) other similar data and information used to avert dangers in the event of attacks on our information technology systems.
+The following may be collected: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reached our website (known as the referrer), (4) the sub-pages accessed on our website by an accessing system, (5) the date and time of access to the website, (6) an internet protocol address (IP address), (7) the internet service provider of the accessing system, and (8) other similar data and information that serves to prevent attacks on our IT systems.

 5. SUBSCRIPTION TO OUR NEWSLETTER